 'One of the most immersive reading experiences I can remember.
 I loved this book'

-Their fourteen year-old daughter, precocious, headstrong Alma, is soon to be married: Alma is mostly interested in the wedding shoes and in spinning wild stories about evil spirits for her beloved younger sister Roop.
+Ma and Bappu are liberal intellectuals teaching at the local university.
+Their fourteen year-old daughter - precocious, headstrong Alma - is soon to be married: Alma is mostly interested in her wedding shoes and in spinning stories for her beloved younger sister Roop.

 But the resilience of the human spirit is an extraordinary thing...

 Melody Razak is a British Iranian fiction writer from London, with an MA in Creative Writing from Birkbeck.
 She has had short stories published in the Mechanics Institute Review, the Bath Short Story Anthology and the Brick Lane Short Story Prize.
 Before she started writing, she owned treacle&co, a cafe in Brighton and more recently worked in the kitchens of Honey and Co in London as a pastry chef.
 She is currently living in Brighton.
 Moth is her debut novel.